 % = how much of workout is spent on muscle group.

-If I’m having a gym month, then probably I go to the gym 4/5 days a week.
-Never based on the day of the week but completely based on the past day.
+My workouts are never based on the day of the week but completely based on the past day.
 For example let’s say I start Deadlifts on 1st of a month, rest of the next 10 days will probably look like this.

 Day 1 deadlifts, 2 squats, 3 chest, 4 deadlifts, 5 rest, 6 squat, 7 C, 8 D, 9 S, 10 R etc etc etc. Weekends, holidays etc irrelevant unless gym is closed.
 Most of it is usually just based on what day my body hurts the most.
 Sometimes I’ll even take 2 days of rest in a row, other times work 7 days in a row.